 Live resin is especially beneficial to those who need fast relief from symptoms like nausea, migraines, and tremors.
 Dabs provide a strong and potent effect without the need for actual combustion, and so can also be a good option for those who want to avoid smoking.

 Live resin is only as good as the fresh flower it’s made from, so look out for cultivators you know and trust releasing limited batches.
 The only downside of live resin is the steeper price tag than “regular” concentrates.
-However, it’s incredible flavor and robust terpene profile is worth the extra change, on special occasions at least.
+However, its incredible flavor and robust terpene profile are worth the extra change, on special occasions at least.

 The extraction process is what makes experts so nervous because it sometimes involves the use of butane, a highly volatile and dangerous gas.
 John Stogner, the assistant professor of criminology at the University of North Carolina, put together a study that focused on the health hazards of dabbing that was published in Pediatrics.

 Not only could get hurt, but you might also run the risk of starting a fire and impacting those around you.
 In November 2013, 33-year-old David Shultz caused an entire explosion in his apartment building while using butane for extraction.
 Consequently, seven other residents ended up at the hospital and an 87-year-old woman died from injuries.
 In return, he got nine years in prison.